Volume 67, Issue 2

 In February, Greenville Health System’s Greenville Memorial Hospital was verified as a Level I Adult Trauma Center and Level II Pediatric Trauma Center by the American College of Surgeons (ACS).
 This achievement recognizes the trauma center’s dedication to providing optimal care for injured patients.

-“This confirmation is a real tribute to all the work that went into this achievement,” said Robert Gates, MD, medical director for the GHS Children’s Emergency Center (CEC), the only Pediatric Trauma Center in the Upstate.
+“This confirmation is a real tribute to all the work that went into this achievement,” said Robert Gates, MD, medical director for the Prisma Health Children’s Emergency Center (CEC), the only Pediatric Trauma Center in the Upstate.

 Prevention and Education